tbpassin/gf4-project/gf4/plugins/README.txt

 to import it; it will be automatically injected into the module's attributes when the command is created.

+Optionally the plugin may define

+OVERRIDE = True

+If this attribute exists in the module and has the value True, no button will be added.
+The command will still be registered, and if that name alreade exists in the command dictionary, the previous assignment will be replace by the new one.
+This provides a way to override an existing command (though the label and help message of the button will not be chagned).

 HOW TO SPECIFY WHICH PLUGINS TO USE
 -----------------------------------
 By default, GF4 will load all plugins (i.e., python files) in the "plugins"